i-robots/i-robots/README.md

 - 👋 Hi, I’m Henok
 - 👀 I’m Senior Front end developer
-- 🌱 5+ years exoerience in Vue.js
+- 🌱 5+ years of experience in Vue.js

 <!---
 i-robots/i-robots is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.